Master's Programme in Fashion, Clothing and Textile Design

 The work contained in the portfolio must be catalogued, listing at least the title and/or theme, materials used, size, purpose and year of completion of each piece.
 The catalogue must also detail where and when the work has been exhibited, displayed or published and whether the work is based on individual or group work.
 The contribution of the applicant in the work should be stated in case the work has been completed in a group.
 The applicant’s name, address and phone number and the degree program applied for must be indicated clearly on the portfolio.

-The portfolio should be uploaded as a single PDF-file.
 The uploaded PDF-file should not exceed 100 MB.
 The intake committee will only evaluate the material displayed in the PDF-file.
 Links to external material (e.g. website) or video material will not be considered during the intake process.

 The application must include the applicant’s CV with personal data, educational background, work experience, exhibitions, publications and articles, awards and grants, study trips and positions of trust.